rpoleski/MulensModel/developers_board.md

 (__boldfaced__ correspond to this month goals; try to put important stuff at the top)

 * __PSPL manual__
+* correct documentation for existing code - start with Model, MulensData, and Event
 * os.path - MODULE\_PATH in examples and use cases
 * anything from use cases that does not work yet -- see TODO.md file
-* correct documentation for existing code
+* copy documentation to some website
 * xallarap - use case, unit test, and code itself
 * binary lens orbital motion - use case, unit test, and code itself
 * binary calculations - define if s is relative to total mass etc.